miklemouse/Product-image-classification/README.md

 3 argument is the amount of images in each category to download initially

-4 argument is the amount of categories to download initally
+4 argument is the amount of categories to download initially

 5 argument is the amount of images in each category to sort out